-The following is a good resource for introducing tapestry needles to crochet enthusiasts; the discussion centers on information that is relevant specifically to crochet projects.
-This information would also be helpful for knitters might want to use tapestry needles to perform the same general sorts of tasks that... crocheters would, using the same sorts of materials and supplies.
+This resource is an introduction to tapestry needles for crochet enthusiasts and centers on information that is relevant specifically to crochet projects.
+This information also would be helpful for knitters who might want to use tapestry needles to perform the same general sorts of tasks that crocheters would, using the same sorts of materials and supplies.

 01 of 06